lindsayanunez/neighborhood/README.md

 ### React - Neighborhood Map

 ## Description
-This is a React app that allows users to organize and track their books by 'Currently Reading', 'Want to Read' and 'Read'.
-You can also search through a library of books.
+This is a React app that uses Google Maps and Foursquare to feature some of my favorite pizza places in Brooklyn.

+Additional data provided by Foursquare API.
+Map provided by Google Maps.

 #### Note: starter code was provided.
 See commits for my work.